TONG-H

 2. repaint: when the style(like color, background) of dom are changed

-• use visibility instead of display:none, the former will incur repaint while the latter will change layout
+• use visibility instead of display:none, the former incur repaint only while the latter will change layout

 SVG